 U.S. Bank, as trustee for holders of bonds for the Ballston Public Parking Garage, is authorized to invest in all investment instruments for the County Treasurer.
-As of June 30, 2015, the Trustee Bank had \$17,846,347 in a U.S. government money market fund consisting of securities approved for direct investment.
+As of June 30, 2017, the Trustee Bank had \$16,198,088 in a U.S. government money market fund consisting of securities approved for direct investment.

 As provided for under the various agreements, the County established an operating and maintenance reserve account ("O&M Reserve") effective June 30, 1987 to provide monies for capital improvements at the garage.
 As provided for under the renegotiable letter of credit agreements effective August 1, 1991, the County was required to place all revenues in excess of expenses and encumbrances into its O&M Reserve until the amount in the O&M Reserve equaled a minimum of \$2 million.
 In Fiscal Year 2000, the threshold of \$2,000,000 was met and continues to be met.
-If the County requires the use of the O&M Reserve for garage capital expenses in excess of \$500,000, it may (with notice to the Letter of Credit Bank) use the O&M Reserve as long as the O&M Reserve is replaced within three years by garage revenues or general fund transfers.
-The amount in the O&M Reserve at June 30, 2015 and 2014 was \$2,000,280.
+If the County requires the use of the O&M Reserve for garage capital expenses in excess of \$500,000, it may do so by notifying PNC Bank, which issued the Letter of Credit, and as long as the O&M Reserve is replaced within three years by garage revenues or general fund transfers.
+The amount in the O&M Reserve at June 30, 2017 and 2016 was \$2,000,297 and \$2,000,285 respectively.